okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/okta-expression-language/index.md

 The following samples are valid conditional expressions that apply to profile mapping.
 The attribute `courtesyTitle` is from another system being mapped to Okta.

-If the middle initial is not empty, include it as part of the full name, using just the first character and appending a period.<br>
+If the middle initial isn't empty, include it as part of the full name, using just the first character and appending a period.<br>
 `firstName + " " + (String.len(middleInitial) == 0 ? "" : (String.substring(middleInitial, 0, 1) + ". ")) + lastName`

 Include the honorific prefix in front of the full name, or use the courtesy title instead if it exists.
 If both are absent, don't use any title.<br>